odxxt/ResQTank/README.md

 - For our project, we have included a custom configuration file `config.ini` located in the `rtabmap_config` folder.
 This configuration has been optimized for the best performance in controlled indoor environments using the Intel RealSense L515.
 We recommend using this configuration to replicate our results.

 ## Arduino Setup
-The Arduino is programmed to interface with the [Cytron 20Amp 6V-30V DC Motor Driver](https://www.cytron.io/p-20amp-6v-30v-dc-motor-driver), controlling the movement of the motors based on serial commands.
+The Arduino Uno is programmed to interface with the [Cytron 20Amp 6V-30V DC Motor Drivers](https://www.cytron.io/p-20amp-6v-30v-dc-motor-driver), controlling the movement of the motors based on serial commands.
 The specific Arduino code can be found in the repository.

 ##### Motor Driver Configuration
 The provided Arduino script is configured for the Cytron 20Amp 6V-30V DC Motor Driver.
 This setup controls various movements through serial commands as detailed in the table below.
 If you are using a different motor driver, the code can be easily adapted by modifying the motor control commands.
 The structure of the code is straightforward and simple, allowing for easy modifications.